I think almost every mom has that moment of looking around her home and seeing toys all over the place.

 Before you can start on toy organization and storage, you will have to figure out what kinds and sizes of toys you have.
-This will help you decide what size of storage solutions you will need, as well how many and space you need to fit them in.
+This will help you decide what size of storage solutions you will need, as well as how many and space you need to fit them in.
 This is also a great time to purge – any toys you no longer need or ones that are broken.
 The quickest way to help toy organization is to have fewer toys 🙂

 After reading this, you may also realize that you already have some storage solutions but you just need to use them in a different way.
-If your home is anything like ours, we have many different sized toys – big, small, long, short and everything in between.
-Obviously, you will need different toy storage options for the different size toys.
+If your home is anything like ours, we have many different sized toys – big, small, long, short, and everything in between.
+Obviously, you will need different toy storage options for different size toys.
 It will be frustrating for your child if they are hunting for a teeny, tiny toy in a giant storage box or if they are struggling to put a large toy into a medium size box.

 Divided Cube Storage

 We love cube storage since it can hold a variety of different toys (small to medium size), as well as books.
 They come in a variety of sizes so you can pick exactly the size you need for your amount of toys.